milanofthe/pathsim/paper/paper.md

 # PathSim Modelling Flow

 PathSim is a script based modelling framework with no built in graphical user interface.
 Therefore it makes sense to start from the block diagram of the system to be modelled.
-This section demonstrates PathSims modelling and simulation flow on a classical example dynamical system, the *harmonic oscillator*.
+This section demonstrates PathSim's modelling and simulation flow on a classical example dynamical system, the *harmonic oscillator*.

 The figure below shows the mechanical representation of the harmonic oscillator to the left and its block diagram to the right.